The Einstein-Maxwell-Particle System in the York Canonical Basis of ADM Tetrad Gravity: I) The Equations of Motion in Arbitrary Schwinger Time Gauges: The Comparison with the Standard ADM Equations of Motion, the Raychaudhuri Equation and the Contracted Bianchi Identities.

 The second of Eqs.(\ref{a2}) is an equation for the time evolution $\partial_{\tau}\, \pi_{\tilde \phi}$ of the gauge variable $\pi_{\tilde \phi}$, named Raychaudhuri equation.
 For geodetic congruences of time-like curves it is connected with the geodesic deviation equation and is a fundamental ingredient for the singularity theorems, see Ref.\cite{43}, where it is shown that in general (also in Minkowski space-time) in a congruence of "time-like geodesics" caustics will develop if convergence ($\theta < 0$) occurs anywhere.
 In certain space-times there will be real space-time singularities if other global assumptions hold \cite{43}.
 As shown in Ref.\cite{44} the singularity theorems imply that the gauge fixing identifying the instantaneous 3-spaces (clock synchronization convention) have to be divided into inequivalent classes.
 Those who satisfy the strong energy conditions and have non-negative 3-curvature imply a singularity (geodesic incompleteness) in the past if the spatial average of the expansion does not vanish.
 In our class of space-times, including the Christodoulou-Klainermann ones \cite{45} in absence of matter, the assumed boundary conditions should eliminate the singularities (at least for finite intervals of time; but in presence of matter the problem is open).
 Moreover the congruence of Eulerian observers, relevant for the York canonical basis, is not geodesic.
+However, the implications for these problems of the gauge nature of the York time ${}^3K$ have still to be clarified.

 Instead the first of Eqs.(\ref{a2}) is a contracted Bianchi identity.
 Let us clarify this point.

 Due to the {\it Bianchi identities} ${}^4G^{\mu\nu}{}_{;\nu} \equiv 0$, the 10 Einstein's equations $G_{\mu\nu} = {}^4R_{\mu\nu} - {1\over 2}\, {}^4g_{\mu\nu}\, {}^4R\, \cir\, {{\sgn\, c^3}\over {8\pi\, G}}\, T_{\mu\nu}$ imply the equations of motion $T^{\mu\nu}{}_{;\nu} \cir 0$ for matter and 4 contracted Bianchi identities, which say that 4 Einstein's equations are not independent from the others and their time-derivatives.
 Therefore there are only 6 Einstein's equations functionally independent.
 But, since 4 Einstein's equations are the super-Hamiltonian and super-momentum constraints (restrictions on the Cauchy data), it turns out that only 2 combinations of the 10 Einstein equations are dynamical, i.e. depending on the accelerations (they can be put in normal form; see the Hamilton-Dirac equations for $R_{\bar a}$, $\Pi_{\bar a}$ in Section IV).
 The four contracted Bianchi identities, ${}^4G^{\mu\nu}{}_{;\nu}\equiv 0$, imply \cite{43} that, if the restrictions of Cauchy data are satisfied initially and the spatial equations ${}^4G_{ij}\, {\buildrel \circ \over =}\, 0$ are satisfied everywhere, then the secondary constraints are satisfied also at later times.
 Behind these identities there is the gauge invariance of the Einstein-Hilbert action under 4-diffeomorphisms.
 However to get a canonical formulation we need a 3+1 splitting of space-time and the replacement of the Einstein-Hilbert action with the ADM action